intellij-rust/intellij-rust/CONTRIBUTING.md

   - Adding a gutter icon: [#758](https://github.com/intellij-rust/intellij-rust/pull/758).

+We require a contributor license agreement for all contributions.
+You can sign it electronically at https://www.jetbrains.com/agreements/cla/ via DocuSign.
+The procedure consists of a couple of emails and clicks: no need to scan or print or snail-mail anything :)
+`CONTRIBUTORS.txt` file stores GitHub usernames of people who already signed a CLA.

+The text of the agreement can be found [here](http://www.jetbrains.org/download/attachments/983565/JB_ContributorLicenseAgreement.pdf).

 ## Code style

 Please use **reformat code** action to maintain consistent style.
 Pay attention